Whole Spelt Flour Gnocchi – Basic Recipe

 Preparation

-The process is essentially the same as for water and flour gnocchi, with the only difference being that spelt flour requires a different amount of water.
+The process is essentially the same as water and flour gnocchi, with the only difference being that spelt flour requires a different amount of water.

 • whole spelt flour gnocchi basic recipe